Matir/wrongbaud.github.io/_posts/2019-12-30-Holiday-Teardown.md

 ![skykid](https://wrongbaud.github.io/assets/img/dec-teardown/skykid.png)
 ![xevious](https://wrongbaud.github.io/assets/img/dec-teardown/xevious.png)

 Nice!
 All of these run in an emulator, this is really neat for a handful of reasons, but mainly that if one were so inclined, you could reflash this firmware image with new NES roms and play them!
-Perhaps I will take a look at this once I implement write support in flashtality!
+Perhaps I will take a look at this once I implement write support in flashtality.

 ## Conclusion

-With this write up, we took a look at two new platforms, extracted all of the information from each and learned about using I2C EEPROMs.
+I wanted to get one last post out the door for 2019, if there are things or topics that you would like to learn more about or see featured, please [reach out to me on twitter](https://twitter.com/wrongbaud) and let me know.
+With this write up, we took a look at two new platforms, extracted all of the information from each and learned about interfacing with I2C EEPROMs.
 We used a BeagleBone Black to communicate with an I2C EEPROM as well as an FT2232H to extract a SPI EEPROM via flashrom.
 Lastly we utilized the ESP32 based flashtality tool in order to extract information from a new platform.
 Hopefully this information was of interest and can serve as a reference for those doing similar work.
+Thanks for taking the time to read, and please reach out with any feedback or questions